 Several prescription drugs can interact dangerously with cyclosporine and should not be taken at the same time.
 Tell your health care provider about all the medications you are taking.

 Cyclosporine may cause high blood pressure and kidney damage.
-Tell your health care provider if you have or have ever had high blood pressure or kidney disease.
-Health practitioners may order additional laboratory tests to detect high lipid levels or to monitor kidney and liver function.
+Tell your healthcare provider if you have or have ever had high blood pressure or kidney disease.
+Healthcare practitioners may order additional laboratory tests to detect high lipid levels or to monitor kidney and liver function.

 How long will I need to be on cyclosporine?